Pathdreamer: A World Model for Indoor Navigation: Experiments

 Note that in all cases the geometry of the future trajectories is determined by the ground truth R2R navigation graphs.
 In Table \ref{table:vln_results}, we report \valunseen results for this experiment using standard metrics for VLN: navigation error (NE), success rate (SR), shortest path length (SPL), normalized Dynamic Time Warping (nDTW)~\cite{ilharco2019general}, and success weighted by normalized Dynamic Time Warping (sDTW)~\cite{ilharco2019general}.

 Consistent with prior work~\cite{fried2018speaker,tan2019learning}, we find that looking ahead using ground truth visual observations provides a robust performance boost, e.g., success rate increases from 44.6\% with 1 planning step (top panel) to 59.3\% with 3 planning steps (bottom panel).
 At the other extreme, the Repeated pano baseline is weak, with a success rate of just 35.7\% with 1 planning step (top row).
-This is not surprising: repeating the last pano denies the compatibility model any useful visual representation of the next action, which is crucial to performance~\cite{fried2018speaker,tan2019learning}.
-However, increasing the planning horizon does improve performance even for the Repeated pano baseline, since the compatibility model is able to compare the geometry of alternative future trajectories.
-Finally, we observe that using \prescient's visual observations closes about half the gap between the Repeated pano baseline and the ground truth observations, e.g., 48.9\% success with \prescient vs. 40.6\% and 59.3\% respectively for the others.
-We conclude that using \prescient as a visual world model can improve performance on downstream tasks, although existing agents still rely on using a navigation graph to define the feasible action space at each step. \prescient is complementary to current SOTA model-based approaches, and a combination would likely lead to further boosts in VLN performance, which is worth investigating in future work.
+The Blank pano baseline is similar, with a success rate of 35.9\%.
+This is not surprising: these baselines deny the compatibility model any useful visual representation of the next action, which is crucial to performance~\cite{fried2018speaker,tan2019learning}.
+However, increasing the planning horizon does improve performance even for the Repeated/Blank pano baselines, since the compatibility model is able to compare the geometry of alternative future trajectories.
+Finally, we observe that using \pathdreamer's visual observations closes about half the gap between the Repeated pano baseline and the ground truth observations, e.g., 50.4\% success with \pathdreamer vs. 40.6\% and 59.3\% respectively for the others.
+We conclude that using \pathdreamer as a visual world model can improve performance on downstream tasks, although existing agents still rely on using a navigation graph to define the feasible action space at each step. \pathdreamer is complementary to current SOTA model-based approaches, and a combination would likely lead to further boosts in VLN performance, which is worth investigating in future work.

 \cutsectionup